-Uncomfortable moments for Boris Johnson in Partygate questions
+Boris Johnson: Did MPs pierce the ex-PM's armour?

 This could be a significant moment.
 The PM said that the "bring your own booze" gathering in May 2020 was a work event, and reasonably necessary for work purposes.

-But in an email, his then communications chief Lee Cain warned of the "comms risk".
+But in an email, his then-communications chief Lee Cain warned of the "comms risk".

-The then PM told the committee that's because people might have thought they were doing something other people weren't allowed to do.
+The then-PM told the committee that's because people might have thought they were doing something other people weren't allowed to do.

 The committee may suggest that this response demonstrates that the question of whether the event was compliant must have crossed his mind.

-Boris Johnson's defence was that the senior civil servant who instigated it, Martin Reynolds, believed it to be within the rules.
+Mr Johnson's defence was that the senior civil servant who instigated it, Martin Reynolds, believed it to be within the rules.

-This is the event that Dominic Cummings maintains he warned the PM about, but Boris Johnson has described his former top adviser as "discredited".
+This is the event that Dominic Cummings maintains he warned the PM about, but Mr Johnson has described his former top adviser as "discredited".

 'You didn't say it at the time'

-Boris Johnson described the measures he said were in place to mitigate the risk of Covid in Downing Street, including sanitizers, keeping windows open, holding meetings on Zoom, Perspex screens between desks and limits on the number of people in rooms.
+Mr Johnson described the measures he said were in place to mitigate the risk of Covid in Downing Street, including sanitisers, keeping windows open, holding meetings on Zoom, Perspex screens between desks and limits on the number of people in rooms.

-He added there was a regime of regular testing that went "way beyond what the guidance described," and helped "mitigate the difficulties we had in maintaining perfect social distancing".
+He added that regular testing helped "mitigate the difficulties we had in maintaining perfect social distancing".

-In a terse rejoinder, Sir Bernard Jenkin replied: "I'm bound to say that if you said all that at the time to the House of Commons, we probably wouldn't be sitting here.
+In a terse rejoinder, Sir Bernard replied: "I'm bound to say that if you said all that at the time to the House of Commons, we probably wouldn't be sitting here.
 But you didn't."

 This was a crucial point from Sir Bernard.

-The committee is examining whether the then PM misled the Commons, and whether that was inadvertent, reckless or intentional.
+The committee is examining whether the then-PM misled the Commons, and whether that was inadvertent, reckless or intentional.

-Boris Johnson explained why it was difficult to maintain perfect social distancing in Downing Street, but why then did he tell MPs that Covid guidance was followed "completely" and "at all times"?
+Mr Johnson explained why it was difficult to maintain perfect social distancing in Downing Street, but why then did he tell MPs that Covid guidance was followed "completely" and "at all times"?

 He had not sought to explain to the Commons the constraints of working in No 10.